 It can help make learning more enjoyable

 There are two effective ways to memorise information: repetition and variation.
 While the former is very effective it is also quite tedious, particularly if it is from the same resource.
-Variation, on the other hand, is not only very effective but it can also make learning more enjoyable.
+Variation, on the other hand, is not only very effective but can also make learning more enjoyable.
 Studies have also found that students learn better through active engagement.

 There is no doubt about it; trying to learn a new skill or material can be frustrating at first.
 However, this is a natural process and the friction caused by a lack of understanding will always disappear given enough exposure.